chun-eric/van_life/README.md

 - Added ``  hostId: "123"` random host key values pairs to link hosts with certain vans
 - List all the HostVans in the /host/vans.
 Use map, useEffect, useState
 - Created the /host/vans > HostVans.jsx css and styling
+- Styled the Shared UI portion of the HostVanDetail.jsx
+- Add CSS and Styling to the HostVanDetails page with NavLinks for Details, Pricing and Photos
+- Added type buttons in the VanDetails page
+-